cole-busa/uav-flight-pathing/README.md

 - Moving Goal Scenarios
     - Limited drones to quadrants ensures equal division of search space
     - Information decay turns a good heuristic great

+## Try it out!

+If you want to try it for yourself, you can download this repository and open it with Unity 2022.3.12f1.
+The default settings are 30 x 30 grid with 1 max iteration and graphics turned on.
+This allows you to see all the scenarios play out one after the other.
+If you want to collect the data yourself or see how I did it, simply change it to a 50 x 50 grid with 100 max iterations and graphics off.
+Let it play out and eventually the average moves will be printed to console.